mikiair/raspi-gpio-mpdc/README.rst

    ``RotEncN = input_pin_A,input_pin_B,up|dn|upex|dnex,rot_ccw_event,rot_cw_event[,bouncetime_ms]``

    ``input_pin_A,input_pin_B``
      The pair of GPIO pins to which a rotary encoder is connected.
 The sequence of high-low-high transitions determines the rotation direction.
-(Remaining pins are usually connected to *VCC*, *GND*, and an optional button switch.)
+(Remaining physical pins are usually connected to *GND* and a button switch.)
+     If one or both of these GPIO pins are already in use by this or another application you will get an error and the service will not start.
    ``up|dn|upex|dnex``
      Selects the type of pull resistors for the two pins which can use Raspi internal ones, or *external* resistors provided by your circuit or module.
    ``rot_ccw_event``